 Mexico is now in the midst of an epidemiological transition that is expected to change Mexican lifestyles and healthcare needs for years to come.
 New technological trends and national and international trade policies and agreements are continuously changing healthcare operations, while the new federal administration will have six years to put its stamp on the sector.
 This chapter will analyze the trends that could alter the healthcare environment in the years to come through interviews with those who are making waves.

 FOLLOW US IN:

-- Dedicated editorial team combining in-depth knowledge of the sector, large experience in covering Mexico’s healthcare industry, and a thorough understanding of global trends and technological advances
+Dedicated editorial team with experience covering Mexico’s health industry and in-depth understanding of global trends, technological advances and international best practices

-- Uniquely customized readership that ensures targeted and unprecedented reach among key decision makers in Mexico and around the world
+Uniquely customized readership that ensures unprecedented reach among key decision-makers in Mexico and around the world